fenago/tableau-intermediate/lab-guides/md/Lab_4.md

 #### Getting ready

-In this recipe, we will use two datasets:
+In this lab, we will use two datasets:
 `Serbia_Provinces_Features.csv` and
 `Serbia_Provinces_Points.csv`.
 The `Serbia_Provinces_Features.csv` dataset contains data on